bsdshell/xcode/OneMyTimerApp/README.md

 3. Reset button
 4. Never crash

-### Use Highly Advance technologies such as CATextLayer, AVAudioPlayer and NSTimer
+### Use Highly Advance technologies such as
+1. CATextLayer
+2. AVAudioPlayer
+3. NSTimer

+## How to use the App
+1. Run the App
+2. Press the "Start" button
+3. Press the "Stop" button
+4. Press the "Reset" button